-To create the perfect study space, you need a desk as well as other furniture.
-In this article, you will find out what you need and where to start to create a study corner that you love.
+To create the perfect study space, you do not only need a desk and other furniture.
+Here is what you need and where to start to create a study corner that you love.

 Create the Perfect Study Space in 8 Steps

 1. Select a Good Study Desk and Chair